 Sewing Hope offers the first account of a bold challenge to apparel-industry sweatshops.
 The Alta Gracia factory in the Dominican Republic is the anti-sweatshop.
 It boasts a living wage three times the legal minimum, high health and safety standards, and a legitimate union—all verified by an independent monitor.
 It is the only apparel factory in the global south to meet these criteria.

-The Alta Gracia business model represents an alternative to the industry’s “race to the bottom” with its inherent poverty wages and unsafe factory conditions.
-Workers’ stories reveal how adding $0.90 to a sweatshirt’s production price can change lives: from getting a life-saving operation to reuniting families; from obtaining first-ever bank loans to getting running water; from purchasing children's school uniforms to taking night classes.
-Sewing Hope invites readers into the apparel industry’s sweatshops and the Alta Gracia factory.
-Learn how the anti-sweatshop started, how it overcame challenges, and how the impact of its business model could transform the global industry.
+The Alta Gracia business model represents an alternative to the industry’s usual race-to-the-bottom model with its inherent poverty wages and unsafe factory conditions.
+Workers’ stories reveal how adding US$0.90 to a sweatshirt’s production price can change lives: from getting a life-saving operation to a reunited family; from purchasing children's school uniforms to taking night classes; from obtaining first-ever bank loans to installing running water.
+Sewing Hope invites readers into the apparel industry’s sweatshops and the Alta Gracia factory to learn how the anti-sweatshop started, how it overcame challenges, and how the impact of its business model could transform the global industry.

 10 Vital Books on the Fight for Human Rights